okta/samples-java-spring/okta-hosted-login/README.md

 * An Okta Application, configured for Web mode.
 This is done from the Okta Developer Console and you can find instructions [here][OIDC Web Application Setup Instructions].
 When following the wizard, use the default properties.
 They are designed to work with our sample applications.
 * Your Okta Application entry needs a login redirect URI.
 Go to "Login redirect URIs" under "General Settings" for your application, click "Edit" and add http://localhost:8080/authorization-code/callback.
 * Your Okta Application entry needs the logout callback.
 "Logout redirect URIs" under "General" for the application should list http://localhost:8080.
 If it is not present, click "Edit" and add it.
+* Ensure that your Okta Application is assigned to "Everyone" group or a custom group or a set of users that need to access the application.
+Navigate to "Assignments" tab for the application, and click "Assign -> Assign to People" or "Assign -> Assign to Groups" to do this.
 * The source code from this repository:

     ```